ljsinclair/featurebase-docs/help-on-help/local-build/local-build-with-docker.md

 * Install [Docker Desktop](https://www.docker.com/get-started/)
 * [Learn about Docker build](https://docs.docker.com/engine/reference/commandline/build/){:target="_blank"}
 * Open Docker Desktop to start the daemon
+* Verify the following files are in the `/featurebase-docs` root:
+  * Dockerfile
+  * docker-compose.yml

 NOTE: There are undoubtedly other methods of setting up Docker, however this way definitely works.

 ## Load Docker container from Dockerfile

-Perform this action once for each container.

-`Dockerfile` and `docker-compose.yml` can be found in the root directory.

 NOTE: This process can take some time if starting from scratch or after executing `docker system prune -a`

-1. Open a CLI then the `/featurebase-docs` directory
+1. Open a CLI then CD to the `/featurebase-docs` directory

 2. Load the container